intel/asynch_mode_nginx/README.md

 This release was validated on the following:

-* Async Mode Nginx has been tested with the latest Intel&reg; QuickAssist Acceleration Driver.
+* Asynch Mode for NGINX\* has been tested with the latest Intel&reg; QuickAssist Acceleration Driver.
 Please download the QAT driver from the link https://01.org/intel-quickassist-technology
 * OpenSSL-1.1.1g
 * QAT engine v0.6.1